Yvette Rhea-Burg joined Columbia Health in 1999. She is a scheduling coordinator at Medical Services.

 Rachel’s professional interests include assisting individuals in connecting to mental health services that match their clinical and financial needs, as well as the intersection of spirituality and psychotherapy, identity development, mindfulness for stress reduction, and group psychotherapy.

 Padma Entsuah is the Senior Health Promotion Specialist in Alice!
 Health Promotion.
 She joined the team in June 2015.
-Prior to her position at Alice!, she oversaw the sexual violence prevention efforts at Bucknell University, including the coordination of a peer education group.
-At Alice!, Padma oversees a number of the peer-led initiatives such as the ROAR @ Columbia Facilitators and Columbia Health Peer Ambassador Network.
-She also helped create the “Well-Being and the First Year Experience” Physical Education course.
+At Alice!, Padma works on Health Promotion strategy to advance the well-being of the Columbia community.
+She also supports a number of the peer-led initiatives such as the ROAR @ Columbia Facilitators, the Columbia Health Peer Ambassador Network, and the Keeping Our Community Healthy Ambassadors.
+She also helped create and facilitate the “Well-Being and the First Year Experience” Physical Education course.

 Originally from Maryland, Padma has lived throughout the East Coast.
 In her free time, she enjoys spending time with friends, staying active, traveling, and exploring all the great food New York City has to offer.